COMODO: Cross-Modal Video-to-IMU Distillation for Efficient Egocentric Human Activity Recognition: Related Works

-Knowledge transfer between modalities has also been explored using synthetic IMU generation. \cite{kwon2020imutube,leng2024imugpt} synthesized IMU signals from video and language models, demonstrating the potential for large-scale HAR by alleviating the need for extensive real-world IMU data collection.
-More recently, \cite{li2024sensorllm} aligned time-series sensor data with large language models, enabling HAR via natural language.
-These works focus on data synthesis and language-based IMU transfer.
-Multimodal HAR methods often integrate vision, IMU, and other sensors to improve recognition. \cite{zhang2024masked} applied masked autoencoders for joint representation learning of IMU and video, while \cite{gao2023mmtsa} introduced temporal attention to optimize multimodal feature integration. \cite{miao2024spatial} proposed a self-supervised framework designed for multi-device HAR that learns robust sensor embeddings via spatial-temporal masking. \cite{hong2024crosshar} introduced hierarchical self-supervised pretraining to improve cross-dataset generalization, and \cite{gong2023mmg} handled missing modality conditions through a combination of modality dropout training and cross-modal contrastive learning.
-To address domain adaptation in egocentric action recognition, \cite{hatano2024multimodal} applied multimodal few-shot learning.
+Knowledge transfer between modalities has also been explored using synthetic IMU generation. \citet{kwon2020imutube,leng2024imugpt} synthesized IMU signals from video and language models, demonstrating the potential for large-scale HAR by alleviating the need for extensive real-world IMU data collection.
+More recently, \citet{li2024sensorllm} aligned motion sensor time-series with large language models for HAR, and \cite{li2025zara} further explored agentic, zero-shot HAR from raw motion time-series.
+These works focus on data synthesis, language-based or agentic sensor understanding for HAR.
+Multimodal HAR methods often integrate vision, IMU, and other sensors to improve recognition. \citet{zhang2024masked} applied masked autoencoders for joint representation learning of IMU and video, while \citet{gao2023mmtsa} introduced temporal attention to optimize multimodal feature integration. \citet{gong2023mmg} handled missing modality conditions through a combination of modality dropout training and cross-modal contrastive learning.
+To address domain adaptation in egocentric action recognition, \citet{hatano2024multimodal} applied multimodal few-shot learning.
 These works reflect the trend of combining multimodal inputs (video, sensor, and language) to overcome data scarcity and domain shifts.

 Compared to these works, we focus on cross-modal self-supervised distillation, leveraging video embeddings to enhance IMU representations without multimodal fusion at inference.
 Unlike prior contrastive learning methods that align sensor embeddings via instance-wise contrast, our approach distills structured distributional knowledge from video to IMU, enabling robust IMU-based HAR without requiring large-scale labeled datasets.